tykoii/blog/_posts/2021-01-16-koi-is-a-protocol.markdown

 The first and most important element of the KOI network is the ability for anyone to set up a wallet, at no cost to themselves, and begin earning KOI tokens.
 Human feedback is the most valuable commodity in the world, and KOI will provide straightforward platforms for participants to engage and be fairly rewarded.

 ### Machine Agents
 Some tasks are either too tedious or too complex to be done manually.
 In these cases, we allow KOI holders to stake their tokens and run an automated strategy.
-In these cases, the machine agent is held to the same standard as a human agent would be, but may require a larger stake to operate.
+The machine agent is held to the same standard as a human agent would be, but may require a larger stake to operate.

 ## Identifying Malicious Behaviour
 Because the Arweave is permenantly visible to all parties, the result of a given survey or data gathering excercise can be calculated and cached by each party independantly.
 As a result, if bad actors are identified, even many years later, the record can be corrected almost immediately to remove their misdirection.